TeamUltroid/teamultroid.github.io/docs/variables/all_variables.md

 Use `@` at the beginning while setting ENV Vars

 :::note
-Make Sure `Inline Mode` is turned on
+Make Sure `Inline Mode` is turned on, Bot is added in `LOG_CHANNEL` and can send messages there
 :::

 ---